Your employment contracts are legally binding agreements between you (the employer) and your staff member (the employee).

 - Working for another business at the same time as working for you.

-- Carrying on a business in competition with your organisation whilst still employed by you.
+- Working with a competitor whilst still employed by you.

 - Disclosing confidential information or trade secrets obtained during their employment with you.